 Kettle chips are simply regular potato chips that are fried in a kettle.
 The kettle method is the way chips were originally prepared in the “old fashioned” days when all chips were made from real organic potatoes.

 In this procedure, each group of chips is supposed to be fried as a single batch, as opposed to the more commercial continuous-frying method.
 Alternately, the kettle method is supposed to process chips in smaller, individual batches.
 But is it really possible for each batch to be separately prepared?
 I would venture to say that in a commercial factory it probably doesn’t really happen that way.

-The reason this kettle chip process is viewed as “healthier” is that the oil cools somewhat in between batches and thus, the potatoes are cooked at lower temperatures.
-This supposedly decreases the amount of acrylamides, a carcinogen that forms when carbohydrates are cooked at high temperatures (above 212 F or 100 C).
+The reason this kettle chip process is viewed as “healthier” is that the oil cools somewhat in between batches.
+Thus, the potatoes are cooked at lower temperatures.
+This supposedly decreases the amount of acrylamide, a carcinogen that forms when carbohydrates are cooked at high temperatures (above 212 F or 100 C).

 Technically, if you fry thinly sliced potatoes in a pot at home then you have kettle chips.
 So, the question is… are kettle chips healthy potato chips?
 Unfortunately, the answer is no.